Skip to main content

 • SMO 1: Quality Assurance

-Although the MonICPA has no legal responsibility for implementing a quality assurance (QA) review system, the institute reports that it supports the implementation of quality control standards and the QA review system established by the Ministry of Finance (MoF), which, according to MonICPA, is developed in line with the requirements of SMO 1.
+Although the MonICPA has no legal responsibility for implementing a quality assurance (QA) review system, the institute reports that it supports the implementation of quality control standards and the QA review system established by the Ministry of Finance (MoF), which, according to MonICPA, is developed in line with SMO 1.
+This includes the adoption of ISQM 1 and 2.

 To support its members’ understanding of the requirements and implementation of quality control standards, the MonICPA states that it has developed training activities and workshops for its members who conduct audits and published an annual Audit Quality Review Report which highlights the QA reviews’ findings and common areas of concerns.